In this post, I’m going to tell you exactly how you can have your carpet to tile transitions so they are flush, smooth, and even.

 Since carpet and tile match up evenly in height, a transition strip isn’t a requirement.

-However, it’s I still recommend using a transition strip where the two surfaces meet because a metal trim piece can help protect the edge of the tile from such dangers as an overly aggressive vacuum cleaner operator.
+However, I still recommend using a transition strip where the two surfaces meet because a metal trim piece can help protect the edge of the tile from dangers such as an overly aggressive vacuum cleaner operator.

 But keep in mind that a metal transition strip doesn’t mean a big and ugly piece of metal.
 Rather, it should be a nice, thin, and minimal tile trim piece that doesn’t ruin the look of your flooring.